2026 Events

 Writing the landscape: Seeing is believing

-In a short writing workshop participants will have the opportunity to write poetry or short prose inspired by pieces in the exhibition Holding up then Sky.
+In a short writing workshop participants will have the opportunity to write poetry or short prose inspired by pieces in the exhibition, Holding up the Sky.
 The artist will be on hand to lead, challenge and encourage would-be writers.

 About the Artist: